TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/1. Main Window Functions/Utility Misc Functions/README.txt

 % Load_Data_Window_Info variable which holds the loaded channel order and
 % channelspacing
 % 2. fileNames: string, name of the menu point the user clicked on (with a -mat at the end, equals savefilename)
 % 3.
-DefaultFolder: char, default folder saving costume probe information:
+DefaultFolder: char, default folder saving custom probe information:
 % GUI_Path/Channel Maps/Saved Probe Information
+% 4.
+Window: char, "Extract Data" OR "ProbeLayout" depending in from which
+% window this function is executed

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.